-Provide a definition of leadership that resonates with you.
-This can be your own definition, however if you choose to use someone else's, be sure to cite your source consistent with and according to the format of your choice (i.e. MLA, APA, etc.).
-Explain why you chose your particular definition of leadership and how you relate it to being a member of your sorority and fraternity, a student at UT Austin, or another connection that drives you to be a leader.
+Create your definition of leadership in your own words.
+Explain why you created your particular definition of leadership and how you relate it to being a member of your sorority and fraternity, a student at UT Austin, or another connection that drives you to be a leader.